elycruz/walrs/inputfilter/DESIGN.md

 Due to the above, in this library, we'll require less Validator, and Filter, structs since type coercion is handled for us.

-## Where and how would we use `Input` controls
+## Where and how would we use `*Input`/`*Constraint` controls

-- In action handlers where we might need to instantiate a validator, or optionally, retrieve a globally instantiated/stored one.
+- In action handlers where we might need to instantiate a constraints object, or optionally, retrieve a globally instantiated/stored one.
-- In a terminal application where we might want to reuse the same functionality stored (though in this instance rust built-in facilities for working with command line flags might be more appropriate (possibly less memory overhead, et al.?)).
+- In a terminal application where we might want to reuse the same functionality stored (though in this instance rust's built-in facilities for working with command line flags might be more appropriate (possibly less memory overhead, et al.?)).

 ## Questions